On Hecke and asymptotic categories for a family of complex reflection groups: Introduction

 {\rule[1.0ex]{\linewidth}{0.5pt}}

-The first infinite family is $\crg{\levelthing}{\rank}$, as discussed in this paper, and we think of the Nhedral picture as the associated Hecke category combinatorics.
-Furthermore, for $\rank=3$, (A) and (D) above were originally generalized in \cite{MaMaMiTu-trihedral}.
+The first infinite family is $\crg{\levelthing}{\rank}$, as discussed in this paper, and we interpret the Nhedral picture (Chebyshev polynomials {\etc}) as the combinatorics of the associated Hecke category.
+Furthermore, for $\rank=3$, \ochangedd{(A) and (B)} above were originally generalized in \cite{MaMaMiTu-trihedral}.
 The paper \cite{MaMaMiTu-trihedral} also provides a classification of $\N$-representations of $\nhecke[\level]$ for small $\level$, a task we expect to be achievable for at least small $\rank$ as well.
 Moreover, exciting so-called exotic nilCoxeter and deformed affine NilHecke algebras are obtained in \cite{ElJuYo-nilcoxeter,ElJuYo-nilcoxeter2} (with some results also for $\rank>3$), but we do not know how to relate this work to ours.

 {\rule[1.0ex]{\linewidth}{0.5pt}}